mongojack/mongojack/README.md

 allows you to pass instances of `org.bson.Document`, or `com.mongodb.BasicDBObject`, or any of Mongo's helper/builder objects like `com.mongodb.client.model.Filters`, `com.mongodb.client.model.Aggregates`, or `com.mongodb.client.model.Updates`.

-MongoJack's older DBQuery, DBUpdate, and Aggregation helpers should all still work with the new JacksonMongoCollection, but they have been deprecated as the Mongo driver provides a set of useful builders for all of these things in the `com.mongodb.client.model` package.
+MongoJack's older DBQuery, Updates, and Aggregation helpers should all still work with the new JacksonMongoCollection, but they have been deprecated as the Mongo driver provides a set of useful builders for all of these things in the `com.mongodb.client.model` package.
 The implementation attempts to do mapping on any `Bson` inputs.

 ### Using a custom ObjectMapper